A Tenth Revolution Group Company

 These are all areas you can ask about at this stage of the interview, and although they can be awkward to talk about, it’s crucial you ask about what matters most to you— after all, the wrong hire benefits neither you nor the employer.

 And by asking these questions, you demonstrate a level of passion and care for your job and your workplace—something sure to be admired by any interviewer.
-As Neetu Kumar, Technology Senior Talent Acquisition Specialist at Centrica, advises employers in the UK edition of our Careers and Hiring Guide: “It’s not about fitting into a culture, it’s about how a candidate can add to your culture.”
+Remember that good hiring managers aren’t looking for someone that fits into a company culture, but a candidate that can add to it

 Don’t be afraid to be direct, asking questions on: